 Also, you can earn money by writing articles for GeeksforGeeks.
-Some of the writing challenges are Write From Home, Technical Scripter, etc. This website provides the WFH internship as an Technical Content Writer.
+Some of the writing challenges are Write From Home, Technical Scripter, etc. This website provides the WFH internship as a Technical Content Writer.
 For more details, you can refer to the How to get Technical Content Writing Internship at GeeksforGeeks.

-(a) Codechef Long Prize Money Details:
+(a) CodeChef Long Prize Money Details:

 - 1st prize: INR 12000/-